SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 21 February, 2025
+### 📅 Saturday, 22 February, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur on or have occurred on February 21 in the USA:
+Here are some significant historical events that have occurred on February 22 in the United States:

-- **National Grain Free Day (Annual)**: Observance of a day promoting gluten-free and grain-free food choices.

-- **George Washington's Birthday (Observed)**: Although celebrated officially on the third Monday in February, February 21 is close to Washington's birthday (February 22) and festivities may occur around this date.

-- **1856 - The First Woman-Elected Member to a State
+- **1732**: Birth of George Washington, the first President of the United States.
+- **1819**: The Adams-Onís Treaty was signed, which led to Spain ceded Florida to the United States.
+- **1942**: The Battle of Los Angeles, a false alarm led to a citywide air raid alert amid World War II tensions.
+- **1963**: The Beatles
 ### Positive Qoute
 ------
-"Embrace the beautiful journey of life, every step is a chance to shine! ✨🌈✨"
+"Believe in the magic within you! 🌟✨ Every day is a new chance to shine! ☀️💖"